lionelroy/tdd-react-jest-enzyme/README.md

         appWrapper.find(PersonList);
       })
     })

 - SUCCESS(RED)...This test should fail because we don't have a person list implemented yet.
 - The first step of the process is done which was creating a test that fails.(RED)

-- Create PersonList.js(Write only enough of an implementation as to pass the test. add to PersonList.js export default () => {
+<h4>Create PersonList.js and write only enough of an implementation as to pass the test(GREEN).</h4>
+- Add to PersonList.js

+		export default () => {
 		}

-	add to App.js
+- Add to App.js

-		----THIS LINE----import PersonList from './PersonList';
+		---THIS LINE--- import PersonList from './PersonList';

 		function App() {
 		  return (
 		    <div className="App">
-		     ----THIS LINE----<PersonList />
+		     ---THIS LINE---<PersonList />
 		    </div>
 		  );
 		}...

-	add to App.test.js
+- Add to App.test.js

 		import PersonList from './PersonList';

-	-----The test should now pass as we implemented just enough for the test to pass.(GREEN)
+- SUCCESS(GREEN)The test should now pass as we implemented just enough for the test to pass.
 - Now we need to create an assertion.
-	Add to App.test.js
+- Add to App.test.js

     it('', () => {
     const appWrapper = shallow(<App />);
     const personList = appWrapper.find(PersonList);

     ----THIS LINE---expect(personList).toHaveLength(1);
     })

-	-----The test should still pass and now we have a completed test with an assertion.
+- The test should still pass and now we have a completed test with an assertion.

-- Refactor stage(naming):
+<h4>Refactor stage(GREEN)</h4>
+- Let's add a name for our test.
-	Add
+- Add

 		it('renders a person list', () => {...

+- Remember to also test after refactoring, your new refactored code might have broken something.
+In this case, we are simply naming our test so no need to worry.

 - Create an object in the root component for the next test(write test first) Add in App.test.js